 OFFSET REAR COLLISION

-The new requirements for NHTSA's FMVSS 301 include a more severe rear crash test.
+The new requirements for NHTSA's FMVSS 301 fuel system integrity standard include a more severe rear crash test.
 In the current test, a 3,015 pound deformable barrier sled strikes 70-percent of the vehicle's width at 50 mph.
-In contrast, the previous FMVSS 301 used a 4,000 pound flat rigid moving barrier that struck the full width of the vehicle at 30 mph.
+In contrast, the prior version of FMVSS 301 used a 4,000 pound flat rigid moving barrier that struck the full width of the vehicle at 30 mph.
 The new test requires that the vehicle absorb more crash energy than before.

 ADVANCED COMPATIBILITY ENGINEERING™ (ACE™)

-If the MDX should collide head-on with a smaller and lighter vehicle, ACE™ helps provide good engagement of the small vehicle's frame.
+If the MDX should collide head-on with a smaller and/or lighter vehicle, Advanced Compatibility Engineering™ also helps provide good engagement with the small vehicle's frame.
 This helps reduce the risk of intrusion while simultaneously helping to disperse the crash energy across a wider area at the front of the vehicle.
-The upper portions of the ACE™ front structure also improve cabin protection.

 IIHS SIDE IMPACT CRASHWORTHINESS EVALUATION (SICE)

-The 2009 MDX achieves a "GOOD" rating in the rigorous IIHS Side Impact Crashworthiness Evaluation (SICE) evaluation, which measures how well a vehicle withstands intrusion from a large SUV in a side collision.
-The MDX's high-strength steel safety cage and the use of high-strength side door beams help make it resistant to intrusion.
+The 2010 Acura MDX was designed to achieve a "GOOD" rating in the rigorous IIHS Side Impact Crashworthiness Evaluation (SICE) evaluation, which measures how well a vehicle withstands intrusion from a large SUV in a side collision.
+The MDX's high-strength steel safety cage, along with the use of high-strength side door beams, help make it resistant to intrusion.

 ACTIVE FRONT HEAD RESTRAINTS

-The 2009 MDX is fitted with active front head restraints designed to help reduce the likelihood of neck injuries in the event of a rear impact.
+The 2010 MDX is fitted with active front head restraints designed to help minimize the risk of neck injuries in the event of a rear impact.
 The head restraint is mechanically linked to a lumbar plate located inside of the front seatback.
-In a rear impact, the passenger's body pushes against the seatback, causing the head restraint to move forward in a carefully prescribed arc.
+In a rear impact, the occupant's body pushes against the seatback, causing the head restraint to move forward in a carefully prescribed arc.
 This motion helps equalize the impact forces transmitted to the head, neck and spine as the occupant's head moves backward during the collision.
-Effectively managing and dispersing this energy is critical to help reduce the likelihood of injuries.
+Effectively managing and dispersing this energy is critical to help minimize the potential for injuries.

 FUEL TANK SAFETY